qmk/qmk_firmware/docs/reference_glossary.md

 * [Leader Key Documentation](features/leader_key)

 ## LED
-Light Emitting Diode, the most common device used for indicators on a keyboard.
+Light Emitting Diode.
+The most common device used for indicators on a keyboard.

 ## Make
 Software package that is used to compile all the source files.
 You run `make` with various options to compile your keyboard firmware.

 ## Matrix
 A wiring pattern of columns and rows that enables the MCU to detect keypresses with a fewer number of pins.
-The matrix often incorporates diodes to allow for NKRO.
+The matrix often incorporates diodes to allow for [NKRO](reference_glossary#n-key-rollover-nkro).

 ## Macro
 A feature that lets you send multiple keypress events (hid reports) after having pressed only a single key.